 In 2008, Riveredge Hospital in Chicago, Illinois received a subpoena from the DOJ requesting certain information from the facility.
 Additional requests for documents were also received from the DOJ in 2009 and 2010.
 The requested documents have been provided to the DOJ.
 All documents requested and produced pertained to the operations of the facility while under PSI's ownership prior to our acquisition.
-At present, we are uncertain as to the focus, scope or extent of the investigation, liability of the facility and/or potential financial exposure, if any, in connection with this matter.
+We have recently been notified by the DOJ that there is no longer an investigation pending against Riveredge Hospital that is separate from the UHS Behavioral Health matter referenced above.